davehasacat/airflow-stock-market-elt/README.md

     * Log in with the credentials from your `.env` file (default is `minioadmin` / `minioadmin`).
     * Click the **Create a Bucket** button, enter a bucket name (`test` is the default), and click **Create Bucket**.

-5. **Install dbt Dependencies**:
-    * Once the Airflow environment is running, open a new terminal window and shell into the scheduler container:

-    ``` bash
-    astro dev bash
-    ```

-    * Inside the container, run `dbt deps` to install the package dependencies for your dbt project:

-    ``` bash
-    cd dbt &&
-    /usr/local/airflow/dbt_venv/bin/dbt deps
-    ```

-6. **Run the Full Pipeline**: In the Airflow UI (http://localhost:8080), un-pause and trigger the `stocks_polygon_ingest` DAG.
+5. **Run the Full Pipeline**:
+    * In the Airflow UI (http://localhost:8080), un-pause and trigger the `stocks_polygon_ingest` DAG.
 This will kick off the entire data pipeline.
-The initial run will backfill all data for the current year (January 1, 2025, to the present day). **Note that this first run is extensive and will take approximately 7-10 hours to complete**.
+The initial run will backfill all data for the current year (January 1, 2025, to the present day).
-If you would like to run a shorter backfill for demonstration purposes, you can change the `start_date` in the `stocks_polygon_ingest.py` DAG:
+    * **Note that this first run is extensive and will take approximately 7-10 hours to complete** If you would like to run a shorter backfill for demonstration purposes, you can change the `start_date` in the `stocks_polygon_ingest.py` DAG:

     ``` python
     @dag(